MonicaG/knapsack-algorithm-visualization/README.md

 * Add validation for `item.value`.
 Currently it uses the capacityDefaults class.
 Should probably be a text field to allow for decimal numbers.
 * Use `<code>` tag for pseudo-code
+* Update pseudo-code to display values for current row/cell rather than generic variables
 * Add testing at App level for adding new item.
 I don't think I can do that at the Item level, as I pass in the state handler
 * Add unit test in Item level for duplicate item and empty item name.
 * Add all the styling